filipsnastins/tomodachi-testcontainers/README.md

 After going though all examples and understanding [benefits and dangers of end-to-end tests](#benefits-and-dangers-of-end-to-end-tests), you're well-equipped to get the most value out of Testcontainers.

-Bellow is the list of available Testcontainers in this library, but feel free to explore how they're implemented and create your own Testcontainers as you go.
+Bellow is the list of available Testcontainers in this library.
+Feel free to explore how they're implemented and create your own Testcontainers as you go.
 [testcontainers-python](https://github.com/testcontainers/testcontainers-python) provide and easy way to create your own Testcontainers.